 - The distillery shop is open seven days all year, from 10.00am to 5.00pm.
 There might be a queue at the entrance of the Visitor Centre shop.
 This queue is only for people purchasing from the distillery shop.
 If you have a booking, go to the designated meeting point and a member of staff will come to meet you.

 - Tastings (no tours) are currently running on weekends only.
 You must book in advance - due to the current situation surrounding Covid19, only online bookings will be accepted.
 For more information see https://www.deanstonmalt.com/visit-us/

 - Why is it one of the best distillery tours near Edinburgh?
 They have an open-topped mash tun!!

-- On-site restaurant/cafe, the Wilde thyme at Glenturret is open daily from 10 am – 6 pm
+- On-site restaurant/cafe, the Glenturret Cafe is open daily from 10 am – 6 pm

 - Tours are limited to 25 persons per tour group.

 - Tours can be booked online up to 48 hours in advance.